TrentBrick/RewardConditionedUDRL/README.md

 # Reward Conditioned Policies / Upside Down Reinforcement Learning

-This is an open source library that seeks to replicate the results from the papers: [Reward Conditioned Policies](https://arxiv.org/pdf/1912.13465.pdf) (RCP) and [Training Agents using Upside-Down Reinforcement Learning](https://arxiv.org/abs/1912.02877) (UDRL) neither of which shared their implementations.
+This is an open source library that replicates the results (except for RCP-A) from the papers: [Reward Conditioned Policies](https://arxiv.org/pdf/1912.13465.pdf) (RCP) and [Training Agents using Upside-Down Reinforcement Learning](https://arxiv.org/abs/1912.02877) (UDRL) neither of which shared their implementations.

 ## State of the Codebase: